Ingredients:

 2 tsp Coriander seeds

-Pinch of Asafotida powder
+Pinch of Asafoetida powder

-3/4 - 1 cup cooked yellow lentils/Thogari bele/Toor dal
+3/4 - 1 cup cooked yellow lentils / Thogari bele / Toor dal

-3-4 Curry leaves
+8 - 10 Curry leaves

 Recipe:

 Wash malabar spinach properly, separate the leaves from its stem and keep it aside.
 Chop the leaves into small pieces and stems into 1 inch sized pieces.
 Chop the onion into medium thin long pieces.

 Put this chopped leaves and stems in a pressure cooker.
-Add salt, chilly powder, turmeric powder, jaggary, tamarind water, chopped onion, little bit of water and cook them well.
+Add salt, chilly powder, turmeric powder, jaggary, little amount of tamarind water/ pinch of tamarind powder, chopped onion, little amount of water and cook them well.
 (2 whistles)

-Once it is cooked, add cooked yellow lentils and bring it to boil. ( You can cook yellow lentils(3-4 whistles in a cooker) and keep it in fridge, it won't be spoilt for 10 days)
+Once it is cooked, add cooked yellow lentils and bring it to boil.